efronhofer/analysis_script_bemovi/readme.md

 # R script to analyse protist microcosm video samples using BEMOVI

+Emanuel A. Fronhofer

+March 2018

+This is an experimental version that parallelises particle linking.

+The analysis script has been tested for the following imaging setups:
+* Perfex Pro 10 stereomicrocope with Perfex SC38800 (IDS UI-3880LE-M-GL) camera,
+* Nikon SMZ1500 stereomicrocope with Hamamatsu Orca Flash 4 camera,
+* Leica M205 C stereomicrocope with Canon 5D Mark III camera,
+* Leica M205 C stereomicrocope with Hamamatsu Orca Flash 4 camera.

-The analysis script has been tested at a 1.6 x 10 fold magnification (Leica stereomicroscope & Hamamatsu Orca Flash 4 camera) for the following protist species:
+The analysis script has been tested for the following protist species:
 * Tetrahymena pyriformis,
 * Tetrahymena thermophila,
 * Colpidium sp.,
 * Paramecium aurelia,
+* Paramecium caudatum,
+* Didinium nasutum,
 * Euglena gracilis,
 * Chilomonas sp.,
 * Blepharisma sp.,